2024 entry (view 2023 entry)

 Across your degree you will be introduced to major themes in medieval, early modern and modern history.
 Our department includes historians of Britain and Europe, the Americas, Africa, Asia, Australasia, and even Antarctica.
 Small-group seminars are embedded at every stage of the degree to encourage deep analysis and debate around key sources, themes, and questions.
 Students will also attend lectures, workshops, and tutorials, where they can draw upon the rich expertise of our academic staff.

 In recent years, first year optional topics have included:

 - Gender in the Modern World

 - War and Society.

 You will spend your third year abroad, studying in English at one of our partner universities overseas.
 You will develop excellent critical and communication skills that will prepare you for a wide range of professions and develop your global citizenship.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 Whether you are interested in cultural history or political history, the very recent past or the pre-modern world, you will be able to explore the topics that inspire you and fire your imagination.